 The irradiation of dosimeters using gamma-ray beams are performed by using a previously determined value of the air-kerma rate obtained by decaying the initial value to the date and time of the irradiation.
-The value of the air-kerma rate for a given distance from the source at a given date and time is displayed by a computer program and on wall charts.

 For all customer irradiations, a NIST reference-class transfer ionization chamber is calibrated in the beam for quality assurance.
 The NIST chamber should have a previous calibration for the reference radiation qualities selected by the customer.